 The project culminates a yearlong effort to explore Knesset's history, during which members have visited Ellis Island, reenacted immigration scenes and discussed legacies.

 In one block of the wall hanging, a black-and-white photo whispers of the congregation's founding in 1893.
 The portrait of Joseph Z. Klein, a founding member, was provided by his granddaughter, who is currently among the oldest members of the synagogue.
-Another square of stories memorializes original members in a photograph taken just after the liberation of a Polish concentration camp.

 Local fiber artist Fern Leslie was commissioned for the project more than a year ago with funds from a family-education grant provided by the Harold Greenspoon Foundation in West Springfield.
 Leslie met with members of the congregation in two sessions to design the historical work of art.